Erie Canal: The canal today

 Today, the Erie Canal is used primarily by recreational vessels, though it remains served by several commercial barge-towing companies.

 The canal is open to small craft and some larger vessels from May through November each year.
 During winter, water is drained from parts of the canal for maintenance.
 The Champlain Canal, Lake Champlain, and the Chambly Canal, and Richelieu River in Canada form the Lakes to Locks Passage, making a tourist attraction of the former waterway linking eastern Canada to the Erie Canal.
-In 2006 recreational boating fees were eliminated to attract more visitors.
+In 2006 recreational boating fees were suspended to attract more visitors.

 The Erie Canal is a destination for tourists from all over the world, and has inspired guidebooks dedicated to exploration of the waterway.
 An Erie Canal Cruise company, based in Herkimer, operates from mid-May until mid-October with daily cruises.
 The cruise goes through the history of the canal and also takes passengers through Lock 18.

 Aside from transportation, numerous businesses, farms, factories and communities alongside its banks still utilize the canal's waters for other purposes such as irrigation for farmland, hydroelectricity, research, industry, and even drinking.
 Use of the canal system has an estimated total economic impact of $6.2 billion annually.